-There is now an LED alternative to all of the traditional incandescent, halogen and CFL (compact fluorescent lamp) light bulbs used in households.
-LED light bulbs offer energy savings of around 80% when compared to halogen and last around 30 times longer.
+There is now an LED alternative to all of the traditional incandescent, halogen and CFL (compact fluorescent lamp) light bulbs used in households and businesses.
+LED light bulbs offer energy savings of up to 90% when compared to halogen and last for 15 to 40 times longer.

 In the lighting industry the correct term for a light bulb is a lamp.
-Light bulbs that have caps like GU10, bayonet cap and Edison screw etc are known as retrofit lamps.
+LED light bulbs with cap types such as GU10, bayonet cap and Edison screw etc are known as retrofit lamps.
 A light bulb has a cap type and a light fitting (or luminaire) has a socket.
 These types of retrofit lamps can be easily replaced without needing to call out an electrician.
 Its as easy as replacing an old-fashioned light bulb, you just un-screw it and replace it with the LED.

-Although the main savings to be made by switching to LED is from energy consumption, if you compare purchasing 1 GU10 LED at a cost of £5 to 30 halogens at £1 each, you can make a saving of £25 per bulb over the lifetime of the LED.
+Although the main savings to be made by switching to LED is from energy consumption, if you compare purchasing 1 GU10 LED at a cost of £5 each, compared with 40 halogens at £1 each, you can make a saving of £35 per LED over the lifetime of 40,000 hours.
 This saving is based on just one lamp and is because 1 LED lasts for as long as 40 halogens!

 According to the Energy Saving Trust, lighting accounts for 18% of the overall electricity consumed in an average UK household.
 By converting all of your existing lights to LED light bulbs you can reduce your overall electricity bill by around 14%.
 In real terms an £80 per month electricity bill could be reduced to £68.80, making a saving of £11.20 per month or £134.40 per year!
 The initial investment in LED lighting soon gets repaid, over and over again!